top of page

 Warner produces a new Dolby Atmos soundtrack, pushing Bernard Herrmann’s (“Psycho,” “Vertigo,” “Taxi Driver”) iconic score around the room and to height speakers.
 The bass response has been enhanced, while the dialogue is still front and centered.
 Warner also provides the original three-channel Theatrical soundtrack.

-(1) Roger and his mother Clara Thornhill (Jessica Royce Landis) return to The Plaza Hotel to find George Kaplan.
-(2&3) Next, Roger goes to the United Nations Building to find Lester Townsend, but Townsend is killed and everyone assumes Roger is the killer as runs from the building to waiting taxi.
-(4&5) He boards a train to Chicago and meets Eve Kendall.
+(1) Roger and his mother Clara Thornhill (Jessica Royce Landis) return to The Plaza Hotel to look for George Kaplan themselves.
+(2&3) Next, Roger goes to the United Nations Building to find Lester Townsend, but Townsend is killed and everyone assumes Roger is the killer.
+He runs from the building to a waiting taxi with one of Hitchcock’s matte painting shots.
+(4&5) He boards a train to Chicago and meets Eve Kendall (Eva Marie Saint).

 EXTRAS